Publications

 G.H.
 Edwards, G.G.
 Piccione, T. Blackburn, S. Tulaczyk

-Chemical Geology, in review Preprint Code Data
+Chemical Geology, 2025 Web Code Data

 Uranium series isotopes are sensitive tracers of both chemical and physical weathering.
 We report U-series data from fine-grained sediments form Taylor Valley, Antarctica that were deposited over the course of the last million years.
 Using novel numerical techniques we interpret the coupled chemical-physical weathering histories and show that Taylor Glacier has been eroding into Taylor Valley over the course of the Pleistocene.